-The Talbot County Free Library inspires our community to discover ideas and information to enrich and renew their lives.
+The Talbot County Free Library inspires our community to discover ideas and information to enrich and renew lives.

 Code of Ethics of the American Library Association